Zero-Carbon-Travel-Project/ZeroCarbonFly/README.md

 ### Mission

-Zero-Carbon-Fly **aims to influence individuals’ travel behaviors and commit to climate actions through providing a net-zero-carbon-oriented travel pattern decision platform.
+Carbon Neutral Flying **aims to influence individuals’ travel behaviors and commit to climate actions through providing a net-zero-carbon-oriented travel pattern decision platform.
 How to internalize environmental externality by presenting carbon costs and guide users to decide on low carbon travel patterns**

 Climate change has become a crucial issue in contemporary society.
 The US has pledged to achieve carbon neutrality by 2050, with a 2030 emissions target to be announced shortly.
 To meet the 2015 Paris Agreement, global greenhouse gas emissions need to be cut by 25– 50% over the next decade.